10 min read · Guide

 Quick Answers

-Stucco is excellent on new construction but maintenance-sensitive over time; on re-side, fiber cement gives equivalent fire performance without the cracking and color-match issues.
+Stucco is excellent on new construction but maintenance-sensitive over time; for a re-side, fiber cement gives equivalent fire performance without the cracking and color-match problems.

-Fiber cement and stucco both have the longest installed service life when correctly detailed; engineered wood follows; vinyl is the shortest in California UV.
+Fiber cement and stucco share the longest installed service life when detailed correctly, engineered wood follows, and vinyl is the shortest under California UV.

 Sources